Anti-communism: Serbia

-Communism in Kingdom of Yugoslavia was banned in 1921. by the Royal family, after the October Revolution Yugoslavia took White Army soliders as asylum seekers, and some even enrolled into Royal Army.
-Kingdom was one of last countries to recognize Soviet Union in summer of 1940, altho relations were kept very poorly.
-Kingdom of Yugoslavia signed Tripartite Pact in 1941 and 3 days later Coup d'état happen that overthrew Prince Paul and brought King Peter to the throne, after new govorment was put to place they promised that they wont break the pact, but they started diplomatic talks with Soviet Union.
+Communism in Kingdom of Yugoslavia was banned in 1921. by the Royal family, after the October Revolution Yugoslavia took White Army soldiers as asylum seekers, and some even enrolled into Royal Army.
+Kingdom was one of last countries to recognize Soviet Union in summer of 1940, altho relations were kept very poorly.Kingdom of Yugoslavia signed Tripartite Pact in 1941 and 3 days later Coup d'état happen that overthrew Prince Paul and brought King Peter to the throne, after new government was put to place they promised that they wont break the pact, but they started diplomatic talks with Soviet Union.

 During the occupation of Yugoslavia between 1941 and 1945, two distinct resistance movements formed, the royalist and anti-communist Chetniks and the communist Yugoslav partisans.
 Although initially allied, animosity between the two grew due to ideological differences and Chetnik actions against Axis being mistakenly credited to Tito and his Communist forces by Allied liaison officers.
 Gradually, the Chetniks ended up primarily fighting the Partisans instead of the occupation forces, and started cooperating with the Axis in a struggle to destroy the Partisans, receiving increasing amounts of logistical assistance.
 General Draža Mihailović, leader of the Chetnik detachment in occupied Serbia admitted to a British colonel that the Chetniks' principal enemies were "the partisans, the Ustasha, the Muslims, the Croats and last the Germans and Italians" [in that order].
 By the end of the war, the partisans achieved total victory and enacted widespread purges throughout Serbia from 1944 to 1945.
 By 1946, anti-communist Chetniks were largely defeated by communist authorities.